 Like with block grants, per capita caps would get rid of federal matching as it is today.
 Like with block grants, per capita caps would mean the federal government gives states less money.

-Like with block grants, states might end up taking Medicaid away from people.

-Like with block grants, states might cut services like home and community based services.
+Like with block grants, states might end up taking Medicaid away from people, or cutting services like home and community based services.